/

 </tip>

-How to create a project timeline
+8 steps to create a project timeline that improves your process

 There are eight critical steps in creating a project timeline:

-- Analyze the brief
+1. Analyze the project brief

-1. Analyze a project brief
+1. Analyze the project brief

 Before starting, review the project brief or project charter thoroughly.
 Make sure you understand what needs to happen by identifying: